campjefferson/banner-boilerplate/readme.md

 - `@include retina{}` a media query for detecting retina displays.

 ### Javascript
+ES6 is used along with GSAP's TweenLite/TweenMax for any animations.

 - `getElement("sprite");` to retrieve a sprite element from a spritesheet.

 ### Build Commands